 In the long run, we should all try to move to our bug out locations, because it’s the only place to maximize our chances of survival.
 This takes time and, for many of us, it takes money, because you can’t afford to lose your job and the income it brings.

-Nevertheless, a bug out location can have huge benefits even before SHTF… it’s a place for you to stay away from most if not all of the post-apocalyptic madness, to teach your kids self-reliance and homesteading, to homeschool them, and the garden you grow can bring you free, fresh, organic food for life.
+Nevertheless, a bug out location can have huge benefits even before SHTF… It’s a place for you to stay away from most if not all of the post-apocalyptic madness, to teach your kids self-reliance and homesteading, to homeschool them, and to grow a garden that can bring you free, fresh, organic food for life.